Jpowell94/AnalyticStyle/README.md

 There are two issues with describing English philosophy as post-analytic though.
 The first is that it is not a label used by most philosophers, journals, and philosophical associations to describe themselves or what it is that they do.
 [There are more assocations of analytic philosophy today than there have ever been before](http://www.dif.unige.it/esap), and it is practiced more and more in non-English philosophical communities.
 Clearly then, we have not moved past being analytic in the sense that we still prefer to call ourselves analytic.
 The second issue is more interesting and formed part one part of the motivation for this project.
 It is clear also that if we mean for post-analytic to denote a particular "ism", that there is no "ism" associated with post-analytic philosophy.
 Philosophers calling themselves analytic hold a wide variety of competing beliefs about central philosophical issues, and what’s more, they are not particularly good at guessing what the most popular positions taken by their peers are, as was shown by David Bourget and David Chalmers in their [Philpapers survey and metasurvey](https://philpapers.org/surveys/).
 Again it seems clear that there just is no one thing to be called post-analytic philosophy or analytic philosophy understood as a particular doctrine or set of beliefs today.

 So why do they call themselves analytic, and what do they mean?
-Of the kinds of answers typically given, two are the ones this project was concieved of as scrutinizing: what I will call the **the stylistic answer**, is the that analytic philosophy today is any philosophy written in a particular style, called the **analytic style**.
+Of the kinds of answers typically given, two are the ones this project was conceived of as scrutinizing: what I will call the **the stylistic answer**, is the that analytic philosophy today is any philosophy written in a particular style, called the **analytic style**.

 ## Analytic Style?
 Under a naive conception of analytic style, it is supposed to be characterized by the unique level of emphasis it places on **argumentation**, **clarity**, and **rigor**, in comparison to "non-analytic" philosophy.
 But history tells us that none of these three features are distinctive of analytic philosophy.
 Argumentation has always been emphasized in philosophy; Wittgenstein, unquestionably one of the most influential authors in the analytic tradition, was called a mystic by Carnap, his works requiring a great deal of interpretation and to this day reasonable disagreements are had about what he really meant in works like the Philosophical investigations; Husserl argued that philosophy is a "rigorous science", where his phenomenological definition of rigor is as similar to any one analytic definition as any two of them are to each other.